 Rising Up to Challenges

-Kathleen’s career began when she was just 18 years old.
+Kathleen’s career began when she was just 16 years old–working part time while in high school.
 As a woman entering the workforce in the mid-60s, Kathleen faced barriers unknown to most young women today.
-“I began my career in 1966 as a secretary at the FBI,” said Kathleen.
+“I began my career in 1966 as a clerk at the FBI,” said Kathleen.
 “When I joined, we didn’t have any other choices.”
-Her intelligence and tenacity made Kathleen desire more and in the early 70s, Kathleen left the FBI and attended night school at the University of Redlands to obtain a BA in Business Administration and Management while working as a full-time clerk at an architectural firm.
+Her intelligence and tenacity made Kathleen desire more and in the early 70s, Kathleen left the FBI and attended night school at the University of Redlands to obtain a BA in Business Administration and Management while working as a full-time clerk at an architectural/engineering firm.

-Life at the architectural provided her with far more opportunities for advancement and by the time she had received her degree in 1985, she had worked her way up from clerk to Associate on the Board of Directors.
-She spent nearly thirty years at the firm and after a tempting offer to purchase the company, she opted out of her law degree in 1996.
-At nearly fifty years old, Kathleen embarked on her final career, as a lawyer working for the District Attorney’s office and prosecuting parents who failed to pay their fair share of child support.
+Life at the firm provided her with far more opportunities for advancement and by the time she had received her degree in 1985, she had worked her way up from clerk to Associate on the Board of Directors.
+She spent nearly thirty years at the firm and after a tempting offer to purchase the company, along with other associates, she opted out to pursue her law degree in 1996.
+At nearly fifty years old, Kathleen embarked on her final career, putting her law degree to use with the Department of Child Support Services, which works with parents to ensure families receive court-ordered financial and medical support.

 As she pondered retirement, Kathleen recognized that she could meld her people skills with her legal expertise to create a life after retirement.
 A life that allowed her to truly live her values.